Are you deciding between the Glock 43X vs Glock 43?

-The G43 was Glock’s first dig into the single stack nine category, and as a small gun, it’s not feature heavy.
+The G43 was Glock’s first dig into the single stack nine category, and as a small gun, it’s not heavy on the features.
 It still has Glock’s safe action system with three different safeties, as well as the Glock polymer magazine.
 The G43X and G43 share most of the same features.

-The G43X will also have the high visibility follower that is quick and easy to see when checking to see how loaded a magazine is.
+The G43X will also have a high visibility follower that is quick and easy to see when checking to see how loaded a magazine is.
 The witness holes make it easy to see the bright orange follower.

 Neither gun will have a rail but speaking with Crimson Trace I found out the Laserguard designed for the G43 will fit on the G43X.
 Sadly aftermarket magazines that fit the G43 will not fit the G43X, and the G43 will not be able to accept the longer G43X magazines.

 Without a doubt, the G43X is super easy to control and much easier to control than the G43.
-The beavertail is another excellent addition that aids in control of the gun and keeping it on target.
+The beavertail is another excellent addition that aids in the control of the gun and keeping it on target.

 The G43 is still pleasant to shoot and controllable enough for defensive use.
 There is simply a big difference when it comes to the G43 and G43X.
 The shorter grip leads to decreased control over the gun.
-It will often feel like the gun is trying to escape your grasp via wiggling during rapid fire slowly.
+It will often feel like the gun is trying to escape your grasp via wiggling during rapid-fire slowly.
 Recoil is still comfortable and far from painful even with this little gun.

-Regarding long-range shooting, both guns perform well for tactical applications.
+Regarding the long-range shooting, both guns perform well for tactical applications.
 When you slow down and take your time, the difference in grip size doesn’t make a significant difference.
 The guns are both quite accurate, even with those terrible Glock plastic sights.